Inventory control is one of the key ways a business can keep its costs low. This in turn can lead to higher profit margins and increased sales.

 Inventory Tracking Best Practices

 There's no single way to track inventory, but there are a few best practices that all businesses should adopt.
-The six main practices are to establish specific goals for your inventory, use ABC inventory analysis to bucket your products by value, keep safety stock, optimize inventory turnover ratio, increase packing efficiency, and adopt the FIFO inventory method.
+The six main practices are to establish specific goals for your inventory, use ABC inventory analysis to bucket your products by value, keep safety stock, optimize inventory turnover ratio, increase packing efficiency, and adopt the FIFO method.

 These practices can all be applied by manually tracking inventory or by using inventory tracking software.